Ha*Ash videography

 Ha*Ash is an American Latin pop duo that originated in Lake Charles, Louisiana.
-The videography of Ha*Ash, consists of 3 live/video albums, 3 music video compilations, 34 music videos (27 as a lead artist and 7 as a featured artist), 3 films and 6 television shows.
-The music video for "Lo Aprendi de Ti", becomes the first YouTube ballad in spanish to reach one billion views.
+Their videography consists of three live/video albums, three music video compilations, 34 music videos (27 as a lead artist and seven as a featured artist), three films and six television shows.
+The music video for "Lo Aprendi de Ti" was the first YouTube ballad in Spanish to reach one billion views.

-During 2009, worked on film projects such as the Spanish versions of MGM's Igor.
+During 2009, the group worked on film projects such as the Spanish versions of MGM's Igor.
 In 2012 Ha*Ash participated in the Talent program La voz...
 México as co-coaches of the Beto Cuevas team.
 They also participated in Phineas & Ferb (episode 25), a children's television show.
 In 2015, they participed in the TV program Ven y Baila Quinceañera.
-Additionally, they worked on film projects such as the Spanish version of the film Sing: Ven y Canta! and Sing 2: ¡Ven y canta de nuevo!.
-In 2022, they participated in the Talent program La Voz...
+Additionally, they worked on film projects such as the Spanish version of the film Sing: Ven y Canta! and Sing 2: ¡Ven y canta de nuevo!
+In 2022, they participated in the talent program La Voz...
 México as coaches.